pikachusensei/Radon001/README.md

 - jsonwebtoken
 - nodemailer
 - dotenv
-- cron (to keep Render backend awake)
+- cron (to keep the Render backend awake)

 ### Deployment
 - Backend: Render
-- Frontend: Built into standalone APK for Android
+- Frontend: Built into a standalone APK for Android

 ---